rsnel/slip0039/README.md

     ? means 'digest'
     S means 'secret'
     P means 'plaintext' (decrypted secret)

+option `-c` specifies the encoding of the master secret

+* `rawhex`: this is the default codec, it stores 16 bytes of data or more in increments of 2 bytes with a default maximum of 64 bytes

+* `bip39`: use this codec to store a valid bip39 wordlist from 12 to 24
+  words in increments of 3 words

+  - `english` is the default wordlist for this codec

+  - `spanish` is also supported, but UTF-8 normalization is not yet supported

+* `diceware': this codec can store a diceware passphrase of at least 9 words, if you want to store a 10 word passphrase, you should randomly select an extra word an store it as an 11 word passphrase; etc, the system notifies you if it needs an extra word, please take care to actually select an random word, otherwise the result of the correct passphrase is discernable from a random passphrase

 ### Mode `recover` (default when no mode is specified)